ahmedjaved07/ahmedjaved07/README.md

 🚀 About Me

 Hi!
-I’m Ahmed Javed — a curious and driven AI student who loves turning ideas into real-world solutions.
+I’m Ahmed Javed, a curious and driven AI student who loves turning ideas into real-world solutions.
 From developing fun Python games and sleek Flutter apps to training ML models and designing structured databases, I enjoy blending creativity with logic.

 Currently, I’m diving deeper into full-stack development with Django and modern web technologies to build scalable, impactful applications.